Become a Counsellor

 Career Opportunities

-After completing the programme, you may be able to work in:
+On completion of the programme, you may be able to work within:

 • Counselling services